 - .1 The pump shall be:

 - .1 Flowserve;

-- .2 Sulzer:
+- .2 Sulzer;

 - .3 Cornell;

-- .4 Flygt; and,
+- .4 Flygt; and

-- .5 Or approved equal in accordance with B7.
+- .5 Or approved equal in accordance with Section B7 of the Tender.

-3.1 TOOLS AND ACCESSORIES
+3.1 Tools and Accessories

-- .1 Tools and Accessories - .1 Provide special tools or accessories required for maintenance, adjustment, assembly or disassembly of the pumping equipment supplied.
+.1 Provide special tools or accessories required for maintenance, adjustment, assembly or disassembly of the pumping equipment supplied.